eltapir/p5.start2d.js/README.md

 - In `createCanvas()`,  Instead of providing `width` and `height` you have to provide an object (see example)
 - `noLoop()` is the default, since the main purpose of this addon is to create static art.

 ---

-### CONVERTING PNG TO PDF

-To convert PNG files to PDF files I use `imagemagick` (cross platform : linux, mac, win, ...)

-`$ convert -quality 100 -density 300 artwork.png artwork.pdf`

-( the density is the resolution/ppi used in your createCanvas parameters )

----